JaumeMontagut/CITM_2_Dev/README.md

 Each folder contains an assigment for this subject.

-Before the name of the subject there is a number corresponding to the date that keeps the different assignments organized:
-Number:
-AABBCC
-AA -> Day
-BB -> Month
-CC -> Year (last 2 digits)
+The different commits show the process of the different assignments plus some corrections that we talked about in class.